Riverscapes/RaveAddIn/docs/business-logic.md

 </Project>
 ```

-By layering the various building blocks together you should be able t accomplish a wide variety of tree structures.
+By layering the various building blocks together you should be able to accomplish a wide variety of tree structures.

 ### `<Project>`